 The transition from high school to college is an important milestone in the life of your son and daughter.
 While every student is different, we offer advice and conversation starters to help you anticipate things that your son or daughter may experience and provide the tools for you to support him or her through this transition.
 The following resources may also be helpful to you as you support your new college student.

 The Welcome newsletter is a publication that we send to parents of incoming students each year.
-It gives information on who we are as the Parent Program, provides key dates, and addresses topics such as orientation, college finances, and how families can stay connected to their students and the vibrant Madison community.
+It gives information on who we are as the Parent and Family Program, provides key dates, and addresses topics such as orientation, college finances, and how families can stay connected to their students and the vibrant Madison community.

 These newsletters contain information for families regarding class enrollment, housing decisions, a guide to talking to students about alcohol, reflections from students throughout their Badger experience, important reminders, key contacts, and a variety of other topics during the year.
 They are distributed twice per semester and once in the summer, with new and engaging content in each issue.